 As you might already have noticed, public sector procurement can be a lucrative market, but it’s also a fairly complex one.

-Whether you’re already familiar with the procurement process or you’re thinking about submitting your first tender bid, there’s one question which you’ll hear again and again.
+Whether you’re already familiar with the public procurement process or you’re thinking about submitting your first tender bid, there’s one question which you’ll hear again and again.
 You’ve probably even thought it yourself at one point or another:

-Just what exactly is procurement?
+What exactly is procurement?

-Don’t worry – you’re not alone.
-And in this How to Win More Public Sector Business series, some definitions are probably the best place to start.
+Don’t worry, you’re not alone.
+So to kick off our ‘How to Win More Public Sector Business’ series, some basic definitions are probably the best place to start.

-What is the public sector?
+What is the Public Sector?

 Public sector organisations are those financed by public money raised from taxes.
 Some examples of public sector organisations include Government departments, local government (councils), the NHS, and emergency services such as the police.

 Taken together, the public sector is the most valuable customer in the world.
 That’s why it’s important for you to enter this market.
 And with Tracker’s online procurement training guide and industry leading tender tools, you will soon be able to.

-What is public procurement?
+What is Public Procurement?

 When a public sector body buys any goods, works or services: that is public procurement.